-Local economy: The City of Conyers currently has a stable economic environment and local indicators point to continued stability and growth.
+Local economy: The City of Conyers currently has a growing economic environment and local indicators point to continued stability and growth.
 The region has a varied manufacturing and industrial base and the City's financial forecast for the next five years indicates stable economic growth.
 This analysis is based in large measure, on the financial trend analysis of key indicators such as taxable property values and population growth.

-Tourism: Impact numbers provided by the U.S.Travel Association, who conduct an annual study for the Georgia Department of Economic Development (GDEcD), reflect that locally, tourists spent approximately \$136.86 million in Conyers and Rockdale County in fiscal year 2019.
-The county ranked 29th out of Georgia's 159 counties in the ranking of counties by tourists' expenditure levels.
+Tourism: Impact numbers provided by Tourism Economics, that conducts an annual study for Explore Georgia, the tourism and marketing arm of the Georgia Department of Economic Development (GDEcD), reflects that locally, tourists spent approximately \$140.4 million in Conyers and Rockdale County in fiscal year 2021.
+There were 1,455 tourism jobs generated locally and residents saved \$335.10 in state and local tax savings per household.